 By Colin Perkel

-Shirdon, a prolific user of social media to recruit westerners to the Islamic State, has now been quiet for several years, court heard.
-However, he is still wanted in Canada on various terror-related charges.
+Shirdon, a prolific user of social media to recruit westerners to the Islamic State, has been quiet for several years.
+He is still wanted in Canada on various terror-related charges.

-To further its investigation, the RCMP has long demanded Makuch’s instant-messaging chat logs that led to his writing stories about Shirdon in 2014.
-Makuch has steadfastly refused to hand them over, prompting the fight that went to the Supreme Court, which upheld the production order.
+As part of its investigation, the RCMP has long demanded Makuch’s instant-messaging chat logs that led to his writing stories about Shirdon.